reportportal/docs/docs/analysis/ManualAnalysis.md

 [ ![ImageName](img/ManualAnalysis/make_decision11.png) ](img/ManualAnalysis/make_decision11.png)

+## Bulk update

 There is also a possibility for Bulk update, when the changes are applied to all selected test items.

 [ ![ImageName](img/ManualAnalysis/make_decision12.png) ](img/ManualAnalysis/make_decision12.png)

 [ ![ImageName](img/ManualAnalysis/make_decision13.png) ](img/ManualAnalysis/make_decision13.png)

-As you can see, “Make desicion” modal is a time-saving tool for engineers.
+As you can see, “Make decision” modal is a time-saving tool for engineers.